auth0/docs/articles/videos/get-started/07_02-brand-signup-login-pages.md

 Note that when the customization toggle is flipped on, irrespective of the page you are customizing, you then become responsible for updates and maintenance of that page; it can no longer be automatically updated by Auth0.
 This includes updating the version numbers for any included Auth0 SDK or widget.

-If you have enabled customization to inspect the page code, and then decide not to customize your login page, you should make sure to disable the customize page - in this case the **Customize Login Page** - toggle, so Auth0 will render the default page.
+If you have enabled customization to inspect the page code, and then decide not to customize your login page, you should make sure to disable the customize page&mdash;in this case the **Customize Login Page**&mdash;toggle, so Auth0 will render the default page.
 You can also use version control software to manage the source code of your pages.
 To do so, you can use an Auth0-provided extension that works with the version control system you're using, like GitHub for example.

-You should also exercise caution regarding the use of third-party JavaScript on your pages - particularly the Login Page - since sensitive security-related information often flows through pages and the introduction of cross-site scripting or XSS vulnerabilities can be a concern.
+You should also exercise caution regarding the use of third-party JavaScript on your pages&mdash;particularly the Login Page&mdash;since sensitive security-related information often flows through pages and the introduction of cross-site scripting or XSS vulnerabilities can be a concern.
 </details>

 <details>